kijinosu/rnaco/README.md

 - rnaco::unihanVariants: Unihan Variants Table for rnaco including analysis of their use in VAIF normalization of CJK names

+- rnaco::integrated-variant-map: An in-progress effort to combine NACO, Unihan variants and MojiJoho variants into an internally coherent scheme for normalization

 # Installation

 You can install the latest version of **rnaco** from